Azure/bicep-types-az/generated/cosmos-db/microsoft.documentdb/2016-03-19/types.md

 ## ExcludedPath
 ### Properties
-* **path**: string (WriteOnly): The path for which the indexing behavior applies to.
+* **path**: string: The path for which the indexing behavior applies to.
 Index paths typically start with root and end with wildcard (/path/*)

 ## FailoverPolicy
 ### Properties
-* **failoverPriority**: int (ReadOnly): The failover priority of the region.
+* **failoverPriority**: int: The failover priority of the region.
 A failover priority of 0 indicates a write region.
 The maximum value for a failover priority = (total number of regions - 1).
 Failover priority values must be unique for each of the regions in which the database account exists.
 * **id**: string (ReadOnly): The unique identifier of the region in which the database account replicates to.
 Example: &lt;accountName&gt;-&lt;locationName&gt;.
-* **locationName**: string (ReadOnly): The name of the region in which the database account exists.
+* **locationName**: string: The name of the region in which the database account exists.

-## GremlinGraphCreateUpdateProperties
+## GremlinGraphCreateUpdatePropertiesOrGremlinGraphProperties
 ### Properties
 * **_etag**: string (ReadOnly): A system generated property representing the resource etag required for optimistic concurrency control.
 * **_rid**: string (ReadOnly): A system generated property.
 A unique identifier.